Generic Name: darunavir (da ROON a veer)

 What is Prezista?

-Prezista is used to treat HIV, which causes acquired immunodeficiency syndrome (AIDS).
+Prezista is used to treat HIV, the virus that can cause acquired immunodeficiency syndrome (AIDS).

 Prezista is not a cure for HIV or AIDS.